Dollar struggles on softer U.S. yields; Swedish crown jumps

 As investors selectively took shelter in safe-haven assets, the MSCI index of global stocks hit its lowest levels since early February while gauges of market volatility jumped.

-Yields on 10-year U.S. Treasury debt US10YT=RR ticked six basis points lower to 3.16 percent though similar gauges in currency markets such as the Japanese yen JPY= and the Swiss franc CHF= were broadly steady.
+Yields on 10-year U.S. Treasury debt ticked six basis points lower to 3.16 percent though similar gauges in currency markets such as the Japanese yen and the Swiss franc were broadly steady.

 Reporting by Saikat Chatterjee; editing by John Stonestreet